paulrods/NotTwitch/README.md

 TWITCH_CLIENT_ID=yourTwitchClientId
 ```

-5. Run the project in development mode with `npm run start:dev` or in production mode with `npm run start`
+5. Run the project in development mode with `npm run start` or in production mode with `npm run build`
 6. ???
 7. Profit!